kadamandersson/kadamandersson.github.io/index.md

 - **Mika Persson** is working on deep learning accelerated Bayesian inference for the direction of arrival problem.

+- **Karl Hammar** is working on Bayesian estimation of the point of launch for hypersonic missiles.
+He is sampling the posterior with Partially Deterministic Markov Processes (PDMP).

 ### Previous master thesis students

 - **Kristoffer Andersson** [Approximate stochastic control based on deep learning and forward backward stochastic differential equations](https://odr.chalmers.se/bitstream/20.500.12380/256458/1/256458.pdf), Chalmers/Syntronic.
 Kristoffer continued as a PhD student in machine learning for mathematical finance at Centrum Wiskunde Informatica, Amsterdam.